 3. Consider what to include as you create your new summer routine.

 Due to the current circumstances and restrictions, there may be a lot of time to fill.
 When establishing a new routine at home consider things like: when to do regular chores, length of time for events, where things will take place, how to include school work and educational activities, break times (sensory and movement breaks can be super helpful for children), things to do instead of extra-curricular activities, family outings, etc. Many religious, civic, and recreational groups/ organizations are offering online services, meetings, and events.
-Visit Therapy Shoppe's Social Distancing Support page for lots of other helpful resources and free (fun) offerings for children and families.

 5. Use your school's guidelines for assignments, recommended work time based on grade level, and be sure to factor in age-appropriate attention span expectations.